ZilchEngine/ZilchEngineWebsite/docs/zilch_editor_documentation/zilchmanual/physics/physicseffectsandregions.md

  #  Overview
-[ PhysicsEffects](../../../code_reference/class_reference/physicseffect.md) apply common types of forces to objects.
+[PhysicsEffects](../../../code_reference/class_reference/physicseffect.md) apply common types of forces to objects.
 How an effect is applied varies depending on what kind of object it's attached to.
 Not all attachment modes make logical sense for all effect types.
 In order, an effect will check for these conditions:
   - [levelsettings](../architecture/objects/levelsettings.md): All objects in the level have this effect applied to them.
-See [ IgnoreSpaceEffects](physicseffectsandregions.md#ignorespaceeffects) for exceptions.
+See [IgnoreSpaceEffects](physicseffectsandregions.md#ignorespaceeffects) for exceptions.
-  - [ Region ](../../../code_reference/class_reference/region.md): All objects in contact with this collision volume (Collider assumed) will have the effect applied to them.
+  - [Region](../../../code_reference/class_reference/region.md): All objects in contact with this collision volume (Collider assumed) will have the effect applied to them.
 Typically, the relevant Collider should be set to Ghost.
   - [RigidBody](rigidbody.md): If a RigidBody exists without a Region, the effect will apply to the RigidBody's center of mass.
   - [Collider](colliders.md): If a Collider exists then it is assumed that the effect should apply to the nearest parent RigidBody in the hierarchy.
 If relevant, the effect will also apply the force at the Collider's position (such as [ThrustEffect](physicseffectsandregions/thrusteffect.md)).
-  - [ PhysicsSpace ](physicsspace.md): When a physics effect is attached to a space it'll apply to all objects in that space.
+  - [PhysicsSpace](physicsspace.md): When a physics effect is attached to a space it'll apply to all objects in that space.
 This option is less preferred to LevelSettings.
-  - [ Hierarchy ](hierarchies.md): If an effect does fall into one of the above criteria, it is assumed to apply to the nearest parent RigidBody in the hierarchy.
+  - [Hierarchy](hierarchies.md): If an effect does fall into one of the above criteria, it is assumed to apply to the nearest parent RigidBody in the hierarchy.

 In the remainder of this page, the wording "global effect" will be used to refer to both LevelSettings and [PhysicsSpace](physicsspace.md) effect mode types.